PerlFFI/FFI-Platypus/README.md

 library is via the [FFI::CheckLib#find\_lib](https://metacpan.org/pod/FFI::CheckLib#find_lib) family of functions.
 If you are putting together a CPAN distribution, you should also consider using [FFI::CheckLib#check\_lib\_or\_exit](https://metacpan.org/pod/FFI::CheckLib#check_lib_or_exit) function in your `Build.PL` or
-`Makefile.PL` file.
+`Makefile.PL` file (If you are using [Dist::Zilla](https://metacpan.org/pod/Dist::Zilla), check out the [Dist::Zilla::Plugin::FFI::CheckLib](https://metacpan.org/pod/Dist::Zilla::Plugin::FFI::CheckLib) plugin).
 This will provide a user friendly diagnostic letting the user know that the required library is missing, and reduce the number of bogus CPAN testers results that you will get.

 ## Allocating and freeing memory